LuChuyu1012/Systemic-Perspective-DeePC/README.md

 All generated results, including figures and saved data files, can be found in the corresponding results folders.

-## Benchmark case study: LTI reference tracking with strategy noise
+## Benchmark case study: LTI reference tracking with measurement noise

 Consider the following discrete-time linear time-invariant (LTI) system with an additive measurement disturbance (strategy noise):
 \[